Access to Higher Education

-- Apply for an advanced learning loan to cover the complete cost of the course.
+- Apply for an Advanced Learning Loan to cover the complete cost of your course.

-Advanced learning loans are for anyone who is:
+An Advanced Learner Loan is for anyone who is:

 - Aged 19 or over at the start of the course.

 - Studying at Level 3 to Level 6 in Further Education or training and is resident in the UK.

-- You will not be eligible for a loan if you have already taken one to complete the same type and level of qualification.
+- You will not be eligible for an Advanced Learner Loan if you have already taken one to complete the same type and level of qualification.